 Entryways set the tone for your business.
 For a great first impression, make sure the door closer is in perfect working order.
-Glass Doctor® of Kenilworth specializes in door closer repair and maintenance services for retail and commercial properties in Union County.
+Glass Doctor® of Elizabeth, NJ specializes in door closer repair and maintenance services for retail and commercial properties in Union County.

 If your door closer is broken or malfunctioning, our experts will fix it.
 We repair, install, and replace a wide variety of closers for metal, glass, and wood doors.
 Our expert service includes:

 - Hydraulic closer parts

 - Concealed door closers